caltechlibrary/air-sampling/README.md

 and search for the ARN for the Dynamo DB table you just created.
 Click review policy and set AirSamplingWriteAccess as the name.

-Then go to Lambda, create a new function called add-air-values, and select the air-sampling role.
-Paste the add-air-values.py script into the editor save.
+Then go to Lambda, create a new function called get-air-values, and select the air-sampling role.
+Paste the get-air-values.py script into the editor save.

-Paste the example.json into the test event and try running your function.
+For the write portion, we need to add the python-aqi dependency to lambda.
+I created add-air-values directory, and then installed the dependency on your local machine type `pip install --target ./add-air-values python-aqi`.
+Once you're ready to deploy type `cd add-air-values ` and `zip -r ../deployment.zip .`.
+In Lambda create a new function, making sure to add the air-sampling role.
+Under the code section select "Upload from" and upload the zip file.

 Go to API Gateway, Select New API, Select REST API, call it air-sampling, and select Edge optimized.
-Create a Resource with name submit and select API Gateway CORS.
-Pich /Submit and then Add Action, pick POST and click the check box.
+Create a Resource with name `submit` and select API Gateway CORS.
+Pick /Submit and then Add Action, pick POST and click the check box.
 We're doing a Lambda integration with Lambda proxy integration and add-air-values as the function.
-Click the test option and paste input.json to see if data passes through lambda and into the database.
+Click the Test button, paste the contents of `air-values.json` into the body field, and see if data passes through lambda and into the database.

+Then create a new resource with name `get_air`, add a GET action with a Lambda proxy integration with get-air-values as the function.
+Click the test buttin and you should see the date you entered returned.
+If you add a query parameter `graph=O3`, you should see data returned in a csv format.

-In API Keys create a new key with name Testing.
+To deploy, in API Keys create a new key with name Testing.
 Go back to /submit, post, settings and check API key required.

 Go to Actions, Deploy API, create a new stage called test.
 Then go to Usage